lilissun/goutil/README.md

 It is better than the official implementation in the sense that the users do not need to define a custom type with `heap.Interface`.
-Meanwhile, the comparison function and its targets is defined based on the actual type held in the slice.
+Meanwhile, the comparison function and its targets is defined based on the actual type held in `slice`.
 Thus, we do not need to rewrite the whole `PriorityQueue` repeatedly for different element types.